Toward Optimal-Complexity Hash-Based Asynchronous MVBA with Optimal Resilience: Introduction

 \section{Introduction}

-Multi-valued validated Byzantine agreement (MVBA), first introduced in~\cite{CKPS01}, has become a fundamental building block for secure distributed systems, such as fault-tolerant replicated state-machines.
-MVBA protocols enable $n$ processes in a message-passing model to agree on an $\ell$-bit value that satisfies a fixed external validity predicate, despite $t$ faulty processes deviating from the protocol in any arbitrary, possibly coordinated, but computationally bounded manner.
+Multi-valued validated Byzantine agreement (MVBA), first introduced in~\cite{CKPS01}, has become a fundamental building block for secure distributed systems, such as fault-tolerant replicated state-machines~\cite{abd2005fault,adya2002farsite,amir2006scaling,CL02,Kotla2009,kotla2004high}.
+It also plays a central role in distributed key generation~\cite{AbrahamJMMST21,DasYXMK022,Kokoris-KogiasM20} and secure multiparty computation~\cite{DBLP:conf/tcc/DeligiosHL21,DBLP:conf/eurocrypt/FitziGMR02,DBLP:conf/crypto/GennaroIKR02}.
+In essence, MVBA protocols enable $n$ processes in a message-passing model to agree on an $\ell$-bit value that satisfies a fixed external validity predicate, despite $t$ faulty processes deviating from the protocol in any arbitrary, possibly coordinated, but computationally bounded manner.
 Of particular interest, due to superior robustness to network conditions, is MVBA under asynchrony, where messages are guaranteed eventual delivery, but no assumptions are made about the timing.
 The design of \emph{asynchronous MVBA protocols} is the subject of this paper.

 The seminal FLP impossibility result~\cite{fischer1985impossibility} implies that no deterministic algorithm can solve asynchronous MVBA.
 In other words, any asynchronous MVBA protocol must employ randomness.
-Since then, it has become standard practice~\cite{hmvba,finmvba,eprint_2023_1549,dumbomvba} to construct asynchronous MVBA protocols in two parts: an \emph{idealized common-coin abstraction}, and an otherwise (possibly) deterministic \emph{protocol core}.
+Since then, it has become standard practice~\cite{hmvba,finmvba,sq,MostefaouiMR15,DBLP:journals/acta/MostefaouiR17,chen2024ociormvbanearoptimalerrorfreeasynchronous,pace} to assume an \emph{idealized common coin} (i.e., Rabin's dealer~\cite{Rabin83}) as a given primitive and build the MVBA protocol around it.
 The common coin encapsulates the randomness, and upon invocation by sufficiently many processes provides the same unpredictable and unbiasable random sequence to all processes.
-The rest of the protocol is the actual deterministic distributed-computing ``core mechanism''.
-We adopt this blueprint as well.
-The common-coin abstraction can be realized using a trusted dealer~\cite{Rabin83}.
-By relying on threshold pseudorandom functions~\cite{CachinKS05} or dedicated common-coin protocols~\cite{DasYXMK022,DBLP:conf/icdcs/GaoLLTXZ22,DBLP:journals/iacr/BandarupalliBBKR23}, the need for a trusted dealer can be eliminated.
+The rest of the protocol is the actual distributed-computing ``core mechanism''.
+We adopt this blueprint as well: we assume an idealized common-coin object, whose cost is omitted when computing complexity metrics, and design our algorithms around this abstraction.